 In the Test Score section of the application, there is a link to add new test scores.
 Simply click on the link, select the appropriate test, and then enter your future test date.
 This will allow you to submit the application without scores for that specific test.

-When you take the test, enter the appropriate Brandeis institution code (see below) at the testing center.
-When the official scores arrive, we will be able to associate them with your application.
+When you take the test, enter the appropriate Brandeis institution code (see How do I send official scores to GSAS question below) at the testing center.
+When the official scores arrive, we will associate them with your application.
 In the interim, you can email us at firstname.lastname@example.org with your unofficial scores and our office can enter them into your application.

 The required number of letters of recommendation varies among programs.
 Please visit your department to see specific requirements by program.

 The electronic application will ask you to list the names and email addresses of your recommenders.
-Once you enter their contact information on your application and press “send to recommender,” your recommender will be notified via email and directed to a secure website to upload a document to your application.
+Once you enter their contact information on your application and press “send to recommender,” they will be notified via email and directed to a secure website to upload the letter to your application.
 Once a letter has been submitted, it will be added to your application materials and marked as received on your application checklist.
-You will receive a confirmation email each time your recommender submits a letter online.
+You will receive a confirmation email each time one of your recommenders submits a letter online.

 Please be aware that if your recommender does not see the email in their inbox, it could be due to spam-blocking software being used to filter messages.
 If any of your recommenders report that they have not received the email, they may try disabling the software or looking in their spam folders.